kevinmutwiri/soft-skills/week1/gettingStarted/README.md

 * **Tech Tools:** Utilizing software and hardware effectively.
 * **Ethics in Tech:** Navigating moral issues in digital environments.
 * **Technical Literacy:** Fluency in understanding and using technology.

+To put it differently, completing this course successfully will:
+- Allow you to navigate, and appropriately interact in, a variety of professional settings.
+- Increase your intellectual and creative capacity.
+- Sharpen your data-driven mindset and critical thinking skills.
+- Empower you in your career path by helping you connect with your personal mission.
+- Equip you to better manage yourself and work with others.
+- Enable you to set a high standard of professional excellence.